parasoft/parasoft-demo-app/README.md

 ```
 The file parasoft-demo-app-1.1.0.war can be found in build/libs after building.
 ### Running
-You can run the application either directly from sources.
+You can run the application either directly from sources,

 In Linux / Cygwin:
 ```